CDIP Student FAQs

 Can I apply to more than one CDIP?

 Yes.
-You may apply to up to 3 CDIP offerings.
+You may apply to up to three CDIP offerings.

 What happens after I apply?

 Once you have applied through JobCat, your sponsor will review the applications received and rank them in order of preference.
 An algorithm will be used to match students with job shadows.
-If a match is made, we will notify you and provide you with your hosts contact information.
-It is YOUR responsibility to contact your sponsor by November 16 to set up a date for your CDIP.
-You are also required to attend an orientation session prior to your CDIP.
-Multiple orientation sessions will be scheduled November 12th – 16th.
+If a match is made, we will notify you and provide you with your sponsor’s contact information.
+It is your responsibility to contact your sponsor by November 15 to set up a date for your CDIP.

 What is the timetable?